jrief/django-formset/docs/source/single-form.rst

 Compared to the way the native Django form renderer works, we see a few differences here: The most ovious one is, that each input field is wrapped into a ``<django-field-group>``.
-Event tough this tag may look like another web component, it just is a non-visual HTML element.
+Event tough this tag may look like another webcomponent, it just is a non-visual HTML element.
 Its purpose is to group one or more input elements belonging to one field together.
 Remember that in HTML radios and multiple checkboxes have more than one input element, but in Django they are considered as a single form field.